Murder of the Faddoul brothers

 The Faddoul Brothers were three young Venezuelans, children of a Canadian-Lebanese businessman, who were kidnapped on 23 February 2006 in Caracas, along with their driver Miguel Rivas.
 The bodies of the four were subsequently found on 4 April 2006.
-The murder of the brothers caused outrage throughout Venezuela and mass protests occurred in Caracas against insecurity in Venezuela.
+The murder of the brothers caused outrage throughout Venezuela and mass protests occurred in Caracas against crime in Venezuela.

-Kidnapping
+Kidnapping and death

-Faddoul brothers, Jason, Kevin and John Bryan Faddoul, 12, 13 and 17 years respectively, were kidnapped at dawn on 23 February 2006 when their driver Miguel Rivas took them to his school, Our Lady of the Valley.
+Faddoul brothers, Jason, Kevin and John Bryan Faddoul, 12, 13 and 17 years respectively, were kidnapped at dawn on 23 February 2006 when their driver Miguel Rivas was driving to their school, Our Lady of the Valley.
 Individuals dressed in the Caracas Metropolitan Police uniform improvised a police post in Vista Alegre.
 The next day, the kidnappers called the Faddoul family and demanded Bs.
 10 billion (US$4.5 million).
 The prosecutor assigned to the case confirmed that the Metropolitan Police command had not assigned any police post in the urbanization the day the kidnapping took place.

 At the end of March the brothers' father, Hanna Faddoul, received the call from one of the kidnappers, who informed him that the sum of the ransom had been reduced to Bs.
 700 million.
-After gathering part of the rescue, Bs.500 million, Gladys Diab de Faddoul's brother, José Diad, was responsible for delivering the sum of the rescue.
+After gathering part of the rescue, Bs.500 million, Gladys Diab de Faddoul's brother, José Diab, was responsible for delivering the sum of the rescue.
 For various reasons, the delivery of money and the rescue of the Faddoul brothers failed: Diab moved to the agreed site followed by hidden police officers; the criminals realized the police operation and aborted the exchange.

+On 4 April 2006, Yare municipal police officers found the bodies with shotgun shots in the head and abandoned in a wooded area of San Francisco de Yare.